microsoft/vscode-jupyter/TELEMETRY.md

 * DATASCIENCE.RUN_ALL_CELLS  (Telemetry.RunAllCells)
       Owner: [@amunger](https://github.com/amunger)
-       <span style="color:red">Feature not defined.</span>
-       <span style="color:red">Source not defined (whether its a user action or 'N/A').</span>
     ```
-    Run all Cell Commands in Interactive Python
+    Command to Run all cells from the active python file in the Interactive Window
     ```

-    - Measures:
-        - `duration`: `number`
-        Duration of a measure in milliseconds.
-        Common measurement used across a number of events.

 * DATASCIENCE.RUN_ALL_CELLS_ABOVE  (Telemetry.RunAllCellsAbove)
       Owner: [@amunger](https://github.com/amunger)
-       <span style="color:red">Feature not defined.</span>
-       <span style="color:red">Source not defined (whether its a user action or 'N/A').</span>
     ```
-    Run all the above cells in Interactive Python
+    Command to Run all the above cells in the Interactive Window
     ```

-    - Measures:
-        - `duration`: `number`
-        Duration of a measure in milliseconds.
-        Common measurement used across a number of events.

 * DATASCIENCE.RUN_BY_LINE_VARIABLE_HOVER  (Telemetry.RunByLineVariableHover)